cnjinhao/nana-docs/source/02-Getting Started.md

 \section Functor Function Objects

-This chapter shows two basic concepts: function object and lambdas.
-Function object is a requirement to understand Nana C++ Library.
+This chapter shows two basic concepts: function objects and lambdas.
 A Function Object, or Functor (the two terms are synonymous) is simply any object that can be called as if it is a function.
-More generally, it is an object of a class that defines a function call `operator()`.
+It can be an object of a class that defines a member function `operator()`.

 The function object is an impressive technology.
 A function object is a more general concept than a function because a function object can have state that persist across several calls and can be initialized and examined from outside the object, unlike a static local variable.
 For example:

-\code
+\code{.cpp}

 	class sum
 	{ public: